bekahsealey/specia-child/README.md

 			* If desired, write a title for the pages in this section under "Blog Title"
 			* If desired, write a description for the pages in this section in the text box under "Blog Description"
 			* You may choose to display 3, 6 or 9 tiles under the Blog section by clicking the drop down arrow under "Posts Display"
-			* refer to [original theme documentation](http://docs.speciatheme.com/lite/#document-11) for further help and screenshots
+			* refer to [original theme documentation 11](http://docs.speciatheme.com/lite/#document-11) for further help and screenshots
 			* Click "Save & Publish" at the top right corner of the Customize side panel
 			* Click the back arrow next to "Customizing > Home Section Blog Section" directly below the "Save & Publish" button
 		7. Click the back arrow next to "You are customizing Home Section" directly below the "Save & Publish" button